plrichardson/plrichardson/README.md

 #### A-440.app

 - Version 1, released 2011, was written [A-440][3] in Objective-C.
-- In version 2, released 2016, the code was ported to Swift.
+- For version 2, released 2016, the code was ported to Swift.
 - A-440 is currently being re-writen from scratch using SwiftUI.

 [1]: https://www.hackingwithswift.com/100